emmett-framework/emmett/docs/debug_and_logging.md

 Debugger
 --------
-When you run your application with the built-in server, using the `run()` method, with the *emmett* command shell, or by setting your `App.debug` attribute to `True`, Emmett will use its internal debugger when an exception occurs to show you some useful information.
+When you run your application with the built-in server, using the `develop()` method, with the *emmett* command shell, or by setting your `App.debug` attribute to `True`, Emmett will use its internal debugger when an exception occurs to show you some useful information.
 What does that look like?